OpenACalendar/openacalendar.github.io/_posts/2015-04-13-vote-for-us.markdown

 We're currently working on [MeetYourNextMP](http://meetyournextmp.com/), a crowd sourced list of hustings for the general election in the UK.

 Lots of new features have been done for this which will be released after the election.
-Watch the animated GIF below to see 3 of them:
+Watch the animated GIF below to see 3 of them (1 min long):

   *  A New Event Wizard - to try and make the creation process less disjointed and guide people through it better, which also more carefully encouraging them to add crucial data.
   *  Custom Fields - add any and as many free text fields to an event as you want!